-Peace on Earth Theme Song
+Peace on Earth Event: A Deeper Dive

 In 1986 at the height of the cold war a torch of peace was passed around the world.
 The First Earth Run, in partnership with the United Nations Children’s Fund, directly engaged twenty-five million people and 45 heads-of-state in 62 countries.
 Twenty percent of the planet—a billion people—watched the torch via the media circumnavigate the globe.
 For 86 days wherever the torch of peace went all wars stopped and the world was united as one.